LekoArts/gatsby-themes/README.md

 The script starts `tsc` in _watch_ mode (for the files in `cypress/e2e`) and outputs them to `cypress/e2e/build` + starts `start-server-and-test` with Gatsby's development server and Cypress.
 Once the Cypress GUI opens select the fitting test (the others won't work, only the respective test + `smoke.js`!).

-CircleCI will run the `e2e-build.sh` script — you can use it to run the tests headless
+CircleCI will run the `e2e-build.sh` script — you can use it to run the tests headless.

+You can skip the e2e tests if you use `docs` or `www` in your branch name, e.g. `docs/improve-readme` or `www/add-new-entry`.

 ## 🤩 Newsletter